jmaxrdgz/YOLO-v1/training/README.md

 # YOLO's training
 #### Roadmap to fit the paper's training

-*Training will be performed on Google Colab using the free GPU T4 (because students' budgets can barely afford the "G" in GPU).*
+*Training will be performed on Google Colab using the free GPU T4 (because students' budgets can barely afford the "G" in GPU) and pretrained resnet-50 backbone instead of the original backbone.*

 First step was to test if the code was running properly.
 I trained it on 100 epochs with the "100examples" csv file.
 It overfitted succesfully.